ray-project/ray/doc/source/tune-usage.rst

 Recovering From Failures (Experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tune automatically persists the progress of your experiments, so if an experiment crashes or is otherwise cancelled, it can be resumed by passing `resume=True` in `run_experiments()`.
-If resume is not enabled, a new experiment will be created instead.
+Tune automatically persists the progress of your experiments, so if an experiment crashes or is otherwise cancelled, it can be resumed after prompting.
+Prompting can be turned off with ``resume=True``.
+If ``resume=False``, a new experiment will be created instead.
 You can always force a new experiment to be created by changing the experiment name.

 Note that trials will be restored to their last checkpoint.
-If checkpointing is not enabled, unfinished trials will be restarted from scratch.
+If trial checkpointing is not enabled, unfinished trials will be restarted from scratch.

 E.g.: